You have an online business, and now you’re ready to build an email list.

-That new, repurposed content -- be it a video, infographic, e-book or anything else -- can live on your site and generate signups through increased site visits.
+That new, repurposed content — be it a video, infographic, ebook, or anything else — can live on your site and generate sign-ups through increased site visits.

 It’s your best content.
 The stuff that everyone keeps coming back to time and time again.
 For us, it’s this guide.

 Second, marketers gate these pieces of content.
-Check out what Jeff Goins did:
+Check out what Jeff Goins did:[*]

 This is quite the enticing offer.
-It’s an e-book on how to build a huge blog readership (and how to live off that).
-It’s a great piece of content -- one that remains timeless a.k.a.
+It’s an ebook on how to build a huge blog readership (and how to live off that).
+It’s a great piece of content — one that remains timeless a.k.a.
 Evergreen.

 But you can’t access it without giving your email address.
 That’s the beauty of evergreen content.
 It’s so good that people don’t mind signing up to get it.

 Find your content that’s consistently visited and promote the heck out of it.
-If you need ideas for promoting that content, check out these 130 ways to get more traffic.
+If you need ideas for promoting that content, check out these 134 ways to get more traffic.

-If you’ve got a strong readership, you can create a signup opportunity where you offer an exclusive piece of content once a week to those subscribers.
+If you’ve got a strong readership, you can create a sign-up opportunity where you offer an exclusive piece of content once a week to those subscribers.